 Lorcan O’Neill Gallery

-Located in a refurbished stable, this hip gallery was set up by a former London art dealer.
+Located in a refurbished stable, this hip gallery was set up by a former London art dealer (he is Irish born).
 Inside Lorcan O’Neill, delightful, exotic, and thought provoking contemporary art awaits you.
 Many international artists such as Hannah Liden and Carsten Nicolai showed their work for the first time in Rome at this trendy gallery and she shows names like Tracey Emin.

 Z20 Sara Zanin